Amit99100/Questionnaire_System/README.md

 2. Navigate to the project directory: cd Questionnaire_System

-3. Run the frontend:
+3. To Run the frontend:

-Open index.html file in your browser. backend port is 3000
+Open index.html file in your browser.

 4. Backend Setup and Run
    Navigate to the backend directory: